 Cutting Swath

 The distance in cutting range measured in inches is the cutting swath.
-In other words, as you swing the weed eater, the length of the shaft will determine the distance.
+In other words, as you swing the string trimmer, the length of the shaft will determine the distance.
 Most straight shafts will have a cutting swath of 20 to 24 inches.
 So naturally, the longer the cutting swath, the more grass gets cut.

 Shaft Type – Straight vs. Curved